- Home

 Careers

 The Riley County Police Department (RCPD) is a nationally accredited and consolidated law enforcement agency that has set the standard of excellence for police training and performance.
-No other job can offer you the opportunity for growth, enrichment, and a range of experience like the Riley County Police Department.
+Also home to the Riley County Jail and Riley County Police Department Communications Center, no other law enforcement agency in Kansas can offer you the opportunity for growth, enrichment, and a range of experience like the Riley County Police Department.

 - How to Join RCPD